MatureMasculine/guide/father_group_overview/father_group.md

 What is asked of everyone around tensions is to honor your intuition – if you literally “feel a tension” then that is to be respected and listened to.
 Naming and processing your tension is what drives Learners Guild forward.
 They are an integral and necessary part of how we collectively co-create the Guild, they are not a problem.

-Each tension is named, logged, and processed in turn.
+Each tension is named and processed in turn.
 Only the "tension holder" decides when their tension is resolved.

 It's generally good practice to hold on to your tension tightly, but be flexible about how it can be resolved.